Peter Elbow

-Biography
+Background

+Peter Henry Elbow was born in New York City on April 14, 1935, one of three children born to C. William and Helen (née Platt) Elbow.
+He grew up in Fair Lawn, New Jersey, and spent his summers on Martha's Vineyard.
 In the introduction to the second edition of Writing Without Teachers, Elbow says that his interest in writing practices came from his own difficulty with writing.
 He attended Proctor Academy and Williams College from 1953 to 1957.
-While at Exeter College, Oxford University, on scholarship from Williams, he found himself unable to write the assigned essays.
-When he began his PhD in English at Harvard University, his writing difficulties persisted, causing him to leave in the first year of his studies.
-Elbow began teaching, first as an instructor at MIT from 1960–1963, and then as one of five founding members of Franconia College from 1963–1965.
+While at Exeter College, Oxford University, on scholarship from Williams, he struggled to write the assigned essays, though he ultimately earned his MA.
+However, when he began his PhD in English at Harvard University, his writing difficulties persisted, causing him to leave in the first year of his studies.
+Elbow began teaching, first as an instructor at MIT from 1960 to 1963, and then as one of five founding members of Franconia College from 1963 to 1965.
 It was at Franconia where Elbow discovered he could write more easily when writing for colleagues or students rather than as an assigned piece.

-In 1965 he returned to graduate school, this time at Brandeis University.
+In 1965, Elbow returned to graduate school, this time at Brandeis University.
 He had to get over beginning by trying to write "well"—that is to write good sentences and work from an outline.
 He had to learn to write what he liked to call "garbage."
 He came to accept that he simply couldn't write right; he could only write wrong; and then try by revising to make it right.
 Elbow has said that the process of freewriting really came about during this time in his life.
 He would sit down with his typewriter and type out all his thoughts, making writing a sort of therapy.
 This helped him to write his graduate papers.
 When it came time to write a dissertation, he spent a year trying to write about metaphor—not metaphor as linguistic decoration but metaphor as thinking.
 He realized that this would make the process interminable.
 He settled on Chaucer.
 He would eventually make his dissertation book-length and publish it in 1975 under the title Oppositions in Chaucer.

+Teaching career

-After receiving his PhD, Elbow accepted a position at MIT in 1968, turning down an offer from Berkeley to remain in the Boston area for personal reasons.
+After receiving his PhD, Elbow accepted a position at MIT in 1968.
 While sitting in his office one day in 1970, a representative from Oxford University Press came to show him some books that he might like to use in his classes.
 When the representative asked Elbow if he was writing anything, Elbow replied that he had thought about trying to write something to do with teacher-less writing groups—a process he had experimented with while teaching courses for Harvard's extension program.
 Soon after, he had an advance to begin a book called Writing Without Tears, which would later become Writing Without Teachers.
-In the nearly 40 years since then, Elbow has written more than 10 books and over 100 articles on writing—theory and practice—and the teaching of writing.
+In the decades to follow, Elbow wrote more than 10 books and over 100 articles on writing—theory and practice—and the teaching of writing.

-His most recent book is an ambitious treatment of writing, speaking, and the theory of written and spoken language: Vernacular Eloquence: What Can Speech Bring to Writing.